Joint Strategic Needs Assessment (JSNA) identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 Statistics on adult wellness

-- Public Health England (PHE) – Public Health Outcomes Framework - the Public Health Outcomes Framework includes a domain on health improvement which contains indicators for tracking progress in helping people to live healthy lifestyles and make healthy choices.
+- Office for Health Improvement and Disparities (OHID) – Public Health Outcomes Framework - the Public Health Outcomes Framework includes a domain on health improvement which contains indicators for tracking progress in helping people to live healthy lifestyles and make healthy choices.